cmathgit/cmathgit/README.md

  While qwen3-embedding (600M parameters) failed theologically by weighting heterodox sources (Jehovah's Witness theology) as semantically similar to orthodox queries, causing GLM-4.5-Flash to present **false theological neutrality:**
  > "Whether understood through the lens of Trinitarian theology or other interpretive frameworks..."
 (B-R4, **C- grade**)

  These inaccurate results w.r.t. the context domain produced by an embedding model that weighted distance vectors disproportionate to the context vector space highlights the value of expert RAG architecture design and knowledgeable selection of embedding models.
+We learned that the Cosine Similarity Embedding Vector Compute Metric is the ideal metric for the use case of computing the most similar vector web results pertaining to biblical exegesis of John 8:58, and that the two of the three SLMs chosen for the BibleVal benchmark were proficient in this metric: embeddinggemma:300m and all-minilm:22m. all-minilm:22m, by SBERT.net (Sentence Transformers), Uses same tokenizer as Gemma 3, reducing memory in RAG pipelines, and has Cosine similarity support: Built-in; generates embeddings optimized for cosine similarity calculations in semantic search and RAG applications.
+This information supports our findings that evaluation of our base model + RAG pipeline rounds 3 and 6 were able to achieve A+ parity.

  Dismantling the bias claims of Christian AI platforms.
 Context aligned LLM services struggle to meet the benchmark values of the free base model with RAG architecture.
 Contrary to marketing claims from 'Christian AI' platforms that general-purpose models exhibit anti-Christian bias, non-Christian LLMs (Claude-4.5-Sonnet, GLM-4.6, Perplexity Sonar—developed by secular organizations) consistently produced theologically orthodox, Baptist Faith & Message 2000-aligned exegesis achieving A+ theological orthodoxy with uncompromising BFM2000 alignment.
 Conversely, FaithGPT (Christian-branded) underperformed with B- grade output exhibiting problematic pastoral tone.
 This empirical evidence demonstrates that architectural rigor—specifically, RAG design, embedding model selection, and domain filtering—guarantees theological safety and alignment, independent of vendor religious identity.
 Organizations can confidently deploy cost-optimized solutions without theological compromise.